katmfoo/dotfiles/readme.md

 In the pursuit of command line only development

-* automate setup of authorized keys based on public ssh key
 * create system to pull private ssh key from 1password into new environments
 * create ssh config file
 * add roboto mono font install to mac.sh script